juanpprieto/hydrogen-third-party-api/README.md

 to fetch some characters in the homepage and then link to a character page where we show further details of the character.

+> [!TIP]
+> Another version including `deferred data-loading` can be found on this [branch](https://github.com/juanpprieto/hydrogen-third-party-api/tree/deferred-data-loading)

 ## 1. Create a new third-party client

 First, we create a cache-aware Rick & Morty API function that will